 Getting started

-When the web page is launched the top window shows part of Bonyhád's map and on it a default yellow marker.
+When the webpage is launched the top window shows part of Bonyhád's map and on it a default yellow marker marking the "current place".

 Below it is another window providing Google StreetView.